-Here are 10 things you need to know before you put your money into an SLR camera.
+Here are 8 things you need to know before you put your money into an SLR/Mirrorless camera.

-1. If your interest in photography is about timing a shot, composing a frame, an SLR will do little to improve the game unless you go technical.
-Most 10k and above phones do a pretty decent job and some of the branded non-expensive phones offer good features in the phone camera segment.
-MI and Nubia are my favourites.
+1. If your interest in photography is about timing a shot, composing a frame, an SLR/Mirrorless will do little to improve the game unless you go technical.
+Most 20k and above phones do a pretty decent job and some of the branded non-expensive phones offer good features in the phone camera segment.
 They let you capture decent photos without having to be too technical about clicking.

-3. Most dSLR cameras are around 1 kg with a basic lens.
+3. Most SLR/Mirrorless cameras with a good lens are around a kg .
 Are you ok with this kind of handling of weight.
 Lenses can be as heavy and if you have to carry a kit with basic two lenses with a bag, that’s good weight to carry.
 Are you game for this?

 7. A point and shoot camera or a phone camera does great work as the computer inside is doing all the hard work.
 And without knowing what you did, you get a good picture.

 Here are the 4 most important ingredients to create a good picture:

 - Quality of lighting, if you can understand what is good and what is bad lighting, you are 30% sorted.

 - Your understanding of using the camera and lens to create your kind of photos.
 If you can’t do this, having the most expensive camera will do little to your photography.
 See this sample photo.

 - Lenses, most qood quality lenses for SLR/Mirrorless cameras can do only a few things well.
 For instance, a portrait lens is not good for wide-angle photos of landscape.
 A wide-angle lens cannot usually take good looking portraits.
 A generic zoom lens does nothing great but does everything ok.